sfbennett/music-api/README.md

 - Node.js
 - Express.js
-- Routers, Route Handlers
+- Routers, Route Handlers and Middleware
-- Middleware
 - HTTP Methods
 - JSON
 - node-postgres
 - Render for API hosting
+- Postbird (for accessing the database locally)
-- Supabase for hosting a PostgreSQL database
+- Supabase for hosting the PostgreSQL database